-With the release of Health Canada’s Guiding Principles as the precursor to a new food guide, a plant-based diet has really taken center stage.
-People want advice on how to eat well, but also how to choose foods that support environmental sustainability.
-So, fellow British Columbians, how can we select foods that are both good for us and the environment?
+A plant-based diet has taken center stage following th release of Health Canada’s Guiding Principles.
+People want advice on how to eat well, but also on how to choose foods that support environmental sustainability.
+As a dietitian, chef, husband and father of an 11-month old girl, I place a high priority on the health of my family, our food system and my community.
+These priorities align with what a sustainable food system is all about.
+So, how can we choose foods that are both good for us and the environment?
 Read on to find out!

 Plant-based eating doesn’t necessarily mean plant exclusive.

-Moving forward, we might not need to change what we tell people to eat, but rather, how we help people choose to eat the foods they need to eat well.
-Most Canadians could strive to eat more fruits, vegetables, beans, nuts, and whole grains to support better health.
+Most Canadians could strive to eat more fruits, vegetables, beans, nuts and whole grains to support better health.
 At the same time, this doesn’t mean foods that come from animals should be forgotten.
-In fact, reports point to the importance of including some animal products, in addition to increased research efforts, in order to grow food sustainably.
+In fact, research points to the importance of including some animal products in order to grow food sustainably.

-If following Canada’s Food Guide is good for me, is it also good for the environment?
+If following Canada’s current food guide is good for me, is it also good for the environment?

 Simply stated, yes.
-In fact, if Canada, the United States, and a number of other countries actually followed their current national dietary guidelines, global levels of greenhouse gas emissions (GHGs) and land use would decline and oxygen quality in lakes and other bodies of water would improve.
+If Canada, the United States, and a number of other countries actually followed their current national dietary guidelines, global levels of greenhouse gas emissions (GHGs) and land use would decline and oxygen quality in lakes and other bodies of water would improve.

-A report released by Kwantlen Polytechnic University on the sustainability of Southwest BC food system concluded the current food system is not sustainable and BC needs to adjust how, what, and where crops are planted, as well as the composition of its food choices.
+A recent report on the sustainability of the Southwest BC food system concluded the current food system is not sustainable and BC needs to adjust how, what and where crops are planted, as well as the composition of its food choices.
 Namely, the report called for more plant sources of protein such as legumes, alongside maintaining egg and dairy production.
-Interestingly enough, that sounds an awful lot like the current Canada’s Food Guide.
+This sounds an awful lot like the current Canada’s Food Guide!